aesara-devs/aesara/doc/extending/ctype.rst

        for a matrix of 32-bit signed NumPy integers, it should return ``"npy_int32"``.
 If C type may change from an instance to another (e.g. ``Scalar('int32')`` vs ``Scalar('int64')``), consider
        implementing this method.
-If C type is fixed accross instances, this method may be useless (as you already know the C type when you work with the C code).
+If C type is fixed across instances, this method may be useless (as you already know the C type when you work with the C code).